gdepeute/dae.notes/cust.crisis24.md

   - Hedge fund, business developments, ... revenue centers
 - They have global maritime data 6 months in advance of all shipping/manifests/ports/...

-# Crisis24 / Topo1 Project / Mike Gilbert
+# Crisis24 / Topo1 Project / Mike Gilbert / Update on 6/7/23

+- Got the list below previously
+- Security centers - common operating picture
+- See their assets, and threats to assets
+- Topo1

 - Got list of layers Mike is interested in, Michelle will work on the pricing
   - Population Density